filip-szczepankiewicz/Szczepankiewicz_MRM_2020/README.md

 **Corresponding author**
 E-mail: filip.szczepankiewicz@med.lu.se

-### Numerical waveform optimization (NOW) framework in open source
+### Overview
+We present a gradient waveform design that is both more flexible and efficient than previous methods, facilitating tensor-valued diffusion encoding in tissues where motion would otherwise confound the signal.
+The proposed design exploits asymmetric encoding times, a single or multiple refocusing pulses, and integrates compensation for concomitant gradient effects throughout the imaging volume.

-You can find the optimization framework, including motion moment nulling, at: https://github.com/jsjol/NOW
+The optimization framework, including the proposed moment nulling, is available in open source at: https://github.com/jsjol/NOW

 ### Reference
 If you use these resources, please cite: